-We checked in using the resort’s Concierge service, which means you have a central staff contact who is on hand to help with everything from checking in to booking spa appointments, arranging activities and providing advice on local excursions.
+We checked in at Beaches Ocho Rios using the resort’s Concierge service, which means you have a central staff contact who is on hand to help with everything from checking in to booking spa appointments, arranging activities and providing advice on local excursions.
 Your concierge is available on a dedicated number 24 hours a day, seven days a week.

-The buildings are white and Mediterranean in style – creating a lovely, light, open feeling.
-The various accommodation wings and restaurants are set out around a large, central piazza – although the resort is quite large, it’s easily navigated.
+The buildings around the Ocho Rios resort are white and Mediterranean in style.
+It creates a lovely, light, open feeling.
+The various accommodation wings and restaurants are set out around a large, central piazza meaning that although the resort is quite large, it’s easily navigated.

-While we visited, the Greek themed rooms (which look amazing – they open onto a private deck, which leads directly onto the beach) were being renovated, and these promise to be spectacular for 2016.
+While we visited, the Greek themed rooms were being renovated.
+They will become a row of beachfront suites each with a private deck that leads directly to the beach.
+They are spectacular.
 We also noticed that staff around the resort were busily installing ramps alongside stairs, making the resort more accessible for wheelchair and pushchair users.

 We stayed in a Concierge suite with 2 double beds, large living area and a balcony with ocean views.
 Our beds were gorgeously comfortable, and there are a lot of added extras that make these rooms a bit special for families, including:

 - A mini bar stocked with all-inclusive Coke, Sprite, Red Stripe beer and a selection of juices (spirits are only added to your fridge on request, in case you want to avoid tempting any teens!) – this is re-stocked daily.